Risecore

-Risecore is a subgenre of metalcore and post-hardcore popular from late 2000s to mid 2010s.
+Risecore is a subgenre of metalcore popular from late 2000s to mid 2010s.
 The style is often associated with the Warped Tour scene and was popularized largely by bands on Rise Records, though it includes acts from various labels.

 History

-It originated from pop-screamo and metalcore bands such as The Devil Wears Prada, Underoath, and From Autumn to Ashes, who played a post-hardcore-influenced style of metalcore rather than the melodic metalcore common in that era.
-The genre gained prominence through its association with Rise Records and the Warped Tour, appealing to younger audiences drawn to its fusion of heaviness and commercial sensibility.
+In the mid-2000s, many pop screamo bands began to push their music further into the prevailing metalcore sound, particularly Alesana, Drop Dead, Gorgeous, Blessthefall and From First to Last.
+In turn, Drop Dead, Gorgeous, Alesana, Blessthefall, A Skylit Drive and Escape the Fate became early pioneers of Risecore.
+By the end of the decade, this style had been popularised by Attack Attack!, the Devil Wears Prada, I See Stars, We Came As Romans and Of Mice & Men.

 Singer Courtney LaPlante of Spiritbox reflected on the genre's context within the broader metalcore timeline, noting how Risecore stood apart from other scenes like the Botch/Misery Signals or Killswitch Engage /As I Lay Dying schools of metalcore.

-By around 2015, Risecore had declined in popularity.
-Many of its prominent bands either broke up or changed musical direction in favor of newer trends such as progressive metalcore and nu metalcore or toward more accessible hard rock or alternative metal influenced style, often referred to as octanecore, after the SiriusXM station Octane that favored this sound.
+By early 2012, Risecore had declined in popularity, as the metalcore scene shifted towards srscore.

 Characteristics

 The genre blends heavy screamed vocals and breakdowns with melodic, often featuring high-pitched clean-sung choruses drawing from pop music and post-hardcore.
 Risecore balances aggression with melody and commercial appeal, often incorporating pop elements into clean vocals.
-While screaming is a common trait, some bands such as Hands Like Houses and Alive Like Me omit harsh vocals entirely, yet retain the genre's characteristic structures, instrumentation, and breakdown use.
+While screaming is a common trait, some bands such as Hands Like Houses, Miss Fortune and Alive Like Me omit harsh vocals entirely, yet retain the genre's characteristic structures, instrumentation, and breakdown use.

-Criticism
+Reception

 Risecore has been the subject of criticism for its incorporation of pop-oriented vocal melodies and polished production.
 Detractors often label the genre "popcore", arguing it diverges from the raw aggression of 1990s metalcore and the complexity of earlier post-hardcore.
 Critics also note that some fans of traditional metalcore and post-hardcore reject the validity of Risecore as part of those lineages.